yuehaowang/lets_CG/README.md

 ## Build & Run

-Type commands below to build the project.
+Type commands below to download and build the project.

 ```bash
 # Clone this repo